IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Results

-Looking at the results in Table \ref{tab:errors}, we see that IKSPARK has a similar success rate and precision while computes the results slower than the BFGS solver.
-Observe that with smaller variable size, results with quaternions show faster speed that is comparable with BFGS.
-The last two columns of Table \ref{tab:errors} shows that our method finds valid solutions with rank-1 solutions and the recovered rotations are on $\SO{3}$, which verifies that the proposed rank minimization algorithm works.
-From the results in Figure \ref{fig:compare3d} we see that the proposed method can find solutions in problems that the BFGS solver fails.
+Table~\ref{tab:errors} shows that IKSPARK achieves a higher success rate and comparable solution accuracy relative to those of the BFGS solver, although its runtime is generally higher.
+When the quaternion-based formulation is used, the reduced variable size leads to a noticeable speedup, making the runtime comparable to that of BFGS.
+The last two columns of Table~\ref{tab:errors} further show that our method consistently recovers rank-1 solutions and rotation matrices that lie on $\SO{3}$, thereby validating the proposed rank-minimization approach.
+Figure~\ref{fig:compare3d} also demonstrates that the proposed method can solve instances for which the benchmark solver fails.
+In general, the failure cases across the compared methods happen at the edges of the feasible workspace, but we did not find any discernible pattern distinguishing IKSPARK and the benchmark methods.

-To see how the restart algorithm works on situations where the solutions stuck at local convergence, we select a sub-optimal solution where Algorithm \ref{alg:ik} stops with the condition $\norm{\mU^k}_F<\epsilon_2$ and input it into Algorithm \ref{alg:reproj}, from which we obtain another point in the relaxed set.
-We then minimize the rank of this point using Steps \ref{step:startwhile}-\ref{step:endwhile} in Algorithm \ref{alg:ik}.
-The change of eigenvalues over this process of a successful result is shown in Fig. \ref{fig:restart}.
-It is seen that at first the rank minimization returns with a set of matrices with higher ranks.
-Then, the restart process projects these matrices to another point and the solver is able to minimize the rank of this new point to rank-1.

-Next, the restart algorithm is applied to the problems above where IKSPARK fails to find a solution, where each problem is given 10 attempts to restart consecutively until success.
-The results are presented in Table \ref{tab:restart}.
-It is observed that the restart algorithm can find solutions for some of the previously failed cases in a few attempts.

-We then test the solver on a different problem set, where the $x$ values in $\cT_{goal}$ above are added by $2$.
-We know that any of the pose in this space is beyond reach of the robot end-effector.
-We use our solver to test infeasibility of these problems.
-To do so, for each pose we solve the infeasibility problem constructed by adding all of the constraints in \eqref{prob:IK2b} along with the constraint $\nabla f(\mY,\mY_{\tau}) = \omat$.
-As a result, the solver detects infeasibility for all of the 500 target poses, which matches our expectation of certifying infeasibility.
+We then test the solver on a different problem set obtained by translating all $\cT_{goal}$ poses by $2$ in the $x$-axis direction.
+By construction, all these poses are beyond the reach of the robot end-effector.
+We use our solver to test the infeasibility of these problems consisting of the relaxed constraints $(\mY,\mY_\tau)\in\bar{\cY}$ together with $f_{t,ee}=\omat$ and $f_{r,ee} = \omat$.
+If this relaxed feasibility problem is infeasible, then the original IK problem is infeasible for that target.
+As a result, the solver detects infeasibility for all of the $500$ target poses, matching our theoretical expectations.